JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 distance(p, q)
 ```

-It is also possible to use all other functions and types that are not exported from a module.
-However, in such a case, we have to specify in which module the functions/types are defined.
-For example, we can call the `coordinates` function, which is not exported using the following syntax.
+It is also possible to access all non-exported functions and types.
+To do so, we need to specify which module they are defined in.
+For example, we can call the non-exported `coordinates` function by the following syntax:

 ```@repl modules
 Points.coordinates(p)
 Points.coordinates(q)
 ```

-When writing a module, we have to decide which functions/types export.
-Generally, only the ones that are supposed to be used by the end-user should be exported.
+When writing a module, we have to decide which functions and types we want to export.
+The rule of thumb is that we export only the data end-users should use.

-When we want to redefine or extend some function from a module imported by the `using` keyword, we have to use the same syntax as in the example above.
-It means if we want to redefine the `distance` function, we can do it in the following way.
+To redefine or extend an imported function, we need to specify the module.
+We can use the following way to redefine the `distance` function:

 ```@example modules
 using Main.Points: coordinates